 First things first, you need a way into the wall.
 Using your stud finder, confirm where the wall studs are so you can plan your cuts in the open space between them.
 With a pencil, mark the location for your new electrical box.
 Use a drywall saw to carefully cut a clean, rectangular opening just large enough for the box to fit snugly.
 If you need to run the wire horizontally across several studs, you’ll have to cut additional access holes over each stud you need to drill through.
 Taking your time here makes patching the drywall much easier later on.

-Drill Through Studs Safely
+Step 2: Carefully Drill Through Studs

 When your wire’s path crosses a wall stud, you’ll need to drill a hole through it.
 The key here is to drill in the absolute center of the stud.
 This isn’t just for stability; building codes require it for safety.
 Your hole must be at least 1 1/4 inches away from the edge of the stud on either side.
 This crucial setback prevents anyone from accidentally puncturing the wire with a nail or screw later.
 Use a sharp spade or auger bit to create a clean, straight hole that’s just large enough for the wire to pass through without being pinched or damaged.

-Attach Wire to Fish Tape
+Step 3: Attach the Wire to Your Fish Tape

 Fish tape is your best friend for this job.
 This flexible steel or fiberglass tape is designed to snake through wall cavities with ease.
 To use it, pull out the end of the tape and securely attach your electrical wire to its hook or loop.
 Don’t just hook it on and hope for the best.
 Wrap the connection point smoothly with electrical tape, creating a tapered end that won’t snag on insulation or other obstructions inside the wall.
 A secure attachment ensures you won’t lose the wire halfway through the pull, forcing you to start all over again.

-Feed the Fish Tape Through Wall Cavities
+Step 4: Feed the Fish Tape Through the Wall

 Now it’s time to go fishing.
 Start at one access hole and gently feed the fish tape through the wall cavity toward your destination.
 You might hit insulation or a fire block, so you’ll need to use a bit of finesse, pushing and pulling gently to find a clear path.
 This is often easier with a partner—one person can feed the tape while the other listens and looks for it at the other end.
 If you’re struggling, a set of flexible glow rods can also be a huge help, especially for insulated walls or longer distances.

-Pull the Wire to Its Destination
+Step 5: Gently Pull the Wire to Its Destination

 Once the tip of your fish tape appears at the exit hole, you’re in the home stretch.
 Grab the end of the tape and begin pulling it—and the attached wire—through the wall.
 Use smooth, steady pressure to guide the wire.
 Avoid yanking it, as that can damage the wire’s sheathing or cause it to snag.
 Once the wire is through, make sure you leave at least eight inches of extra wire hanging out of each opening.
 This extra length, or “service loop,” is essential for making safe connections inside the electrical box and allows for future electrician repairs if needed.

-Secure and Connect the Wire
+Step 6: Secure and Connect the Electrical Wire

 With the wire successfully run, the final step is to secure it properly.
 Guide the end of the wire into your new electrical box through one of the built-in clamps.
 Tighten the clamp just enough to hold the wire firmly without crushing it.
 This prevents the wire from being pulled out of the box and protects the connections inside.
 At this stage, you’re ready to strip the wire ends and connect them to the new outlet or switch.
 If you have any doubts about making these final connections, this is the perfect time to contact our team of professionals to finish the job safely.